 The joint degree programme in History and Politics provides an innovative opportunity to understand how institutions and governments, ideas and values, and power and politics have come to operate in societies and in international relations around the world.
 The degree programme will enable you to draw upon Cambridge University’s key intellectual strengths in political history, the history of political thought, and the evolution of global politics.

 Teaching is provided through bespoke courses specifically organised for students on this programme, along with courses drawn from the degree programmes in Politics & International Relations (within the HSPS degree programme) and those from History.
 This degree programme balances a strong grounding in the two component subjects with the opportunity to explore the ways in which historical and political understanding together illuminate the modern world.
-The range of available specialist courses is very broad, from the history of political thought in ancient Greece to modern political philosophy, from the history and politics of Africa and the Middle East to that of Europe and North America, and from ancient empires to contemporary conflicts.
+The range of available specialist courses is very broad, from the history of political thought in ancient Greece to modern political philosophy, from the history and politics of Africa and the Middle East to that of Europe and the Americas, and from ancient empires to contemporary conflicts.

 Teaching at Trinity College

 Trinity is superbly placed to provide high quality teaching for History and Politics, and a stimulating environment in which to study it.
 Your director of studies in your first year will be Dr Jessica Patterson, who specialises in the history of political thought.
 Closely involved in the joint degree programme are Dr Glen Rangwala, who specialises in the development of the modern politics of the Middle East; Dr Richard Serjeantson, who works on European history between the Renaissance and the Enlightenment; Professor Samita Sen, who works on global economic history and the history of modern South Asian; and Professor Peter Sarris, who works on Roman, medieval European, Byzantine, and Islamic history.